Stephen Crichton

-Stephen Crichton (born 22 September 2000) is a Samoan professional rugby league footballer who captains and plays as a for the Canterbury Bankstown Bulldogs in the National Rugby League.
+Stephen Crichton (born 22 September 2000), nicknamed "Critta", is a Samoan professional rugby league footballer who captains and plays as a for the Canterbury Bankstown Bulldogs in the National Rugby League.
 He has represented New South Wales in the State of Origin series and Samoa at international level.

 Crichton previously played for the Penrith Panthers in the NRL, with whom he won the 2021, 2022 and 2023 NRL Grand Finals.
 Crichton has the distinction of scoring a try in each of Penrith's four consecutive grand final appearances (2020 to 2023).
 (Note: Crichton's feat of scoring a try in four consecutive grand finals is surpassed only by Johnny King's seven tries in six consecutive grand finals for St. George between 1960 and 1965.)

 Background

 Crichton was born in Apia, Samoa.
-He moved to Auckland, New Zealand, at the age of two, before his family eventually settled in Sydney, Australia.
+He moved to Auckland, New Zealand, at the age of two, before his family eventually settled in Sydney, New South Wales, Australia.
 He is the younger brother of former Penrith Panthers player Christian Crichton.

 Early life

 Crichton played his junior rugby league with St Clair Comets.
 He attended Patrician Brothers' College, Blacktown.
-He also played Australian rules football in primary school and in year 7 while at Brothers', however quit to focus on league.
+Crichton also played Australian rules football throughout his schooling years while at Brothers' and trialled for the GWS Giants Academy, before quitting the sport to focus solely on rugby league in high school.